Amazon snags streaming rights to Thursday night NFL games

 During the 2016-2017 season, Twitter signed a $10 million deal with the NFL to stream 10 games on Thursday nights, pairing the social network's live commentary and tweets with the game in real time.
 But Facebook, Amazon and YouTube all boast bigger audiences than Twitter, and that statistic -- along with the bigger payout -- might have helped entice the NFL to move away from Twitter.

 Thursday Night Football also airs on NBC, CBS and the NFL Network cable channel, pitting online streaming against traditional broadcast.
-(Editors' note: CNET is owned by CBS.)
+(Disclaimer: CBS is CNET's parent company.)

 Amazon did not immediately respond to a request for comment.